yegor256/blog/_posts/2015/feb/2015-02-20-utility-classes-vs-functional-programming.md

     resources even when it's not yet necessary.
 Instead of returning a promise to break down a string into chunks, `StringUtils.split()` breaks it down right now.
-And it breaks it down into all possible chunks, even if only the first one is required by the "buyer".
+And it breaks it down into all possible chunks, even if only the first one is required by the "buyer."

   * **Readability**.
     Utility classes tend to be huge (try to read the source code of `StringUtils`